fukuda-ryohei/subissue_test/.github/ISSUE_TEMPLATE/sub.md

 title: ''
 labels: sub-issue
 assignees: ''

 ---

 # Sub-Issue Template

-This is a sub-issue for the parent issue.
+This is a sub-issue for the parent issue